himateja28/SDP2/README.md

- The main idea of this project is to make paper less and fast processing of visa
+ The main idea of this project is to make paper less and fast processing of visa , providing user-friendly interface for users to easy navigate to as there needs